stynxh/stynxh.github.io/_posts/2019-10-09-how-to-run-chromedriver-in-selenium-in-docker-with-python3.md

 If you see the following error message when installing the Chrome browser,

-{: .box-error}
-E: Unable to locate package google-chrome-stable
+> E: Unable to locate package google-chrome-stable

 refer to [Install Google Chrome on Ubuntu linux from command line](../2020-06-21-install-google-chrome-on-ubuntu-linux-from-command-line-eng/) document.